vincent-vega/csctester/README.md

          credential-related checks
-  list   List the available environments and exit logo   Check logo files and exit scan   Scan the user credentials: no signature test will be performed, only
+  list   List the available environments and exit logo   Check logo files and exit otp    Send the OTP for a credential passed as an argument scan   Scan the user credentials: no signature test will be performed, only
          the credential details will be shown.
 ```